bandhanEA/she-builds-with-ai-wtm-2024/README.md

 ### How we built it?
 - We started with a survey, we asked our friends and family that travel solo, how would they like to be helped while planning their solo trip and what resources would they like to see.
 - The most suggested answer was a condensed list of safe places for them to travel to, so they dont have to waste hours reading up reviews.
 Hence, the travel guide.
-- We used the `google-cloud-aiplatform` Python package, and used the `vertexai` SDK, that allowed us to Gemini through the `gemini-1.5-pro` model.
+- We used the `google-cloud-aiplatform` Python package, and used the `vertexai` SDK, that allowed us to use Gemini through the `gemini-1.5-pro` model.
 - We then picked `Streamlit` to support the front-end
+- After through testing and updates, we deployed the application to Google Cloud Cloud Run

 ### How does NomadNari currently work?
 - The user inputs their prefernces on the form including location, dates, accomodations, travel, etc.